The Branches 'Stepping Stones' house: Retrofitting a Victorian HMO for low energy bills and better living

 A second key to the success of this project was the vision provided by all the parties involved.
 We often say that Cullinan Studio has ‘a specialism in things that have never been done before’ – and that sense of ambition combined with practical strategic thinking was essential to this groundbreaking project.

-Branches had identified the need for the Stepping Stone house in the first place, as a tool to break the common cycle people experience of homelessness, rehabilitation, and then relapse when the cost and difficulties of independent living prove too much.
+Branches had identified the need for the Stepping Stones house in the first place, as a tool to break the common cycle people experience of homelessness, rehabilitation, and then relapse when the cost and difficulties of independent living prove too much.

 With their expert knowledge and forward-thinking, Branches were able to convey a clear vision of the concept, and an understanding of the detailed requirements of the residents – everything from a private space for staff to meet with residents, to an alarm system connecting directly to the Branches hostel, to small fridges being installed in each bedroom in addition to the shared kitchen facilities (preventing a common source of conflict in multiple occupancy houses).